BoogalooLi/python_spiders/readme.md

 # Basic Tools in Web Spiders in Python3
 There are underlying .py and readme files in each directories.

+If time available, I will introduce some advanced tools in web spiders.
 ## Basic Tools
 ### [requests](https://pypi.org/project/requests/)